 - Library Committee representative for the IEE, 2014 to 2016

 Sarah's research interests and expertise are in the design, adaptation, implementation and evaluation of complex interventions.
-She is broadly interested in interventions that address child mental health, including social, emotional and behavioural wellbeing, and that have potential to achieve impact at scale.
+She is broadly interested in interventions that address infant and child mental health, including those that work with parents and families, and that have potential to achieve impact at scale.
 Sarah is also interested in the relationships between interventions and the systems they sit in, co-production, and the development and testing of outcome and implementation measures.

-She has led and contributed to a variety of studies drawing on a range of quantitative and qualitative designs and methods including systematic and scoping reviews, randomised controlled trials, process evaluation, focus groups, cognitive interviewing and needs analysis.
+Sarah has led and contributed to a variety of studies drawing on a range of quantitative and qualitative designs and methods including systematic and scoping reviews, randomised controlled trials, process evaluation, qualitative interviews, focus groups, cognitive interviewing and needs analysis.

 - Early Life and Prevention (ELP) theme of the Applied Research Collaboration (YHARC).
 The ELP brings together policy makers, communities and charitable organisations to develop effective and sustainable interventions to improve health, catalysing systems change across the region and beyond.
 Specific projects include the development of a new self-report measure of parent-infant bonding and a project focusing on inequalities in the disclosure, identification, capture, referral and treatment of perinatal mental health problems.

 - Bradford Better Start Innovation Hub (BSBIH).
 The BSBIH is a Partnership between Better Start Bradford and Born in Bradford.
 The Innovation Hub unites leading academics from the Universities of York, Bradford, Leeds and Leeds Beckett to establish a new birth cohort and provide a centre for evaluation of the effectiveness of the Better Start Bradford projects.